menandmice/micetro_docs/guides/user-manual/webapp_edit_dhcp.rst

 Configuring DHCPv6 and DDNS Options (Microsoft Only)
 -------------------------------------------

-1. Go to :guilable:`Admin` in the web UI and click on :gulabel:`Server Management`
+1. Go to :guilabel:`Admin` in the web UI and click on :guilabel:`Server Management`

 2. Expand :guilabel:`DHCP Servers` and select :guilabel:`Microsoft DHCP`